corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 weight: 20
 ---

+# What is a CorDapp?

 This document:

 * Explains what a CorDapp is and what it does.
 * Defines CorDapp components and their functions.
 * Gives an example of a CorDapp, so you can see how the components work together.

+## Summary

+CorDapps are:

+* Distributed applications that can be distributed on the Corda Network.
+* A set of `.jar` files containing Java or Kotlin class definitions.
+* Made up of components that work together to let nodes communicate and agree on updates to the shared ledger.

-# What is a CorDapp?
+## What is a CorDapp?

 Corda Distributed Applications (CorDapps) are apps that are stored on Corda nodes and executed on the Corda network.
 This *distributes* the app, allowing it to run on multiple systems simultaneously—unlike traditional apps, which utilize one dedicated system to achieve an assigned task.
 CorDapps let nodes communicate with each other to reach agreement on updates to the ledger by defining flows that Corda node owners can invoke over RPC: